maikkkko1/react-native-database-async/README.md

 *"columns" = Table columns.*

 ### Create database
 Always create your database in your project's initial file, so that it is the first thing to be executed.
-If the bank already exists, he just ignored it.
+If the database already exists, he just ignored it.

 Using the above schema, we will create our database in the example below.